kabaothao/E-Commerce-Back-End/README.md

 - Visual Studio
 - Node.js
 - Javascipt
-- MySQL
+- MySQL2
 - MYSQL Workbench
 - Git Bash

 ## Features

-- This application was created using Git Bash to navigate the company's employee database, along with Node.js, MYSQL, and MYSQL Workbench.
+- This application was created using Git Bash to navigate the E-Commerce database and testing in Postman, along with Node.js, MYSQL, Dotenv, Express, and Sequelize.

 ## Screenshots